January 28, 2019 3 min read

 Before turning to any products, the first step on how to bring dead hair back to life is a haircut.
 In fact, regular trims are one of the best things you can do to prevent lackluster hair in the first place.
 We consulted with Pasadena, California based hairstylist, Maggie Manley about hair revival treatments for her clients.
 "Sometimes hair gets to a point that any mask or treatment won't do much and the dead needs to be cut off," she explains.
 "And if you wait too long, the split ends just keep breaking higher up—therefore you would need to cut more than you potentially want."
 The takeaway: don't go so long without a trim that you end up having to involuntarily get a pixie cut in order to rid yourself of all that damaged hair.

-You love a hydrating mask for your face?
+Do you love a hydrating mask for your face?
 Why wouldn't you want the same for your hair?
-One of the remedies for damaged hair is a deep conditioning mask can work wonders for hair shine and scalp health.
-The NuMe Mane Goals Deep Repair Mask is an amazing hair revival treatment.
+One of the remedies for damaged hair is a deep conditioning mask, which can work wonders for hair shine and scalp health.
+Our vegan hair mask is an amazing hair revival treatment.
 Use it and you will have people asking if you've recently colored your hair—it really brings out the brightness of any hue.

-Another tip on how to make your hair healthy again is by considering a gloss or a glaze treatment, rather than a full on dye job.
+Another tip on how to make your hair healthy again is by considering a gloss or a glaze treatment, rather than a full-on dye job.
 Tinted gloss treatments can maintain the color and polish it up.
 You can even get a gloss with a clear tint if you've never dyed your hair but want to brighten your natural color.
 A glaze is even less intense but still adds a lot of shine.
 NYC based colorist Carline Ortega explained the difference to In Style: "A glaze does not contain peroxide or ammonia.
 It simply coats or sits on top of the hair.
 Incapable of depositing or lifting color from the hair cuticle, they are even more temporary than a gloss."
 A gloss or glaze in a salon is a quick (and relatively inexpensive) way to pump life back into your hair.